 How do you use Apptoto specifically in your organization?
 Do you use both the reminder feature and the online booking feature?

 Since our parents are assigned their duties, we only use the reminder feature.
 All of our duties are loaded via CSV file into the system.
-We are able to include special fields during the import such as the player, league and team associated with the duty, as well as the field a parent will be umpiring on.
+We are able to include special fields during the import such as the player, league, and team associated with the duty, as well as the field a parent will be umpiring on.
 We than use any of these data elements in our reminder messages.

-7 days prior to a stand or umpire duty, we send an email, stating the date and time of the duty and asking the parent to reply to confirm they will work, or request that we hire a paid worker for them, which we call a “buyout.”
+7 days prior to a stand or umpire duty, we send an email, stating the date and time of the duty.
+We ask the parent to reply to confirm they will work, or request that we hire a paid worker for them, which we call a “buyout.”
 If we do not get a reply from that email, 5 days prior to the duty we will send a text message, again asking for confirm or buyout as the reply.
 Lastly if we still do not get a reply we will send an automated call 3 days prior to the duty asking for confirm or reply.

 Overall, how has Apptoto helped your organization?